DinDev3/Translate/README.md

 ## Basic functionalities developed in the app

+ _**IBM Cloud Watson Translator** Web service & **IBM Cloud Watson TextToSpeech** Web service are used to translate English phrases and pronounce translations._

+ Supported Translation Languages:
+Arabic, Bulgarian, Catalan, Chinese (Simplified), Chinese (Traditional), Croatian, Czech, Danish, Dutch, English, Estonian, Finnish, French, German, Greek, Hebrew, Hindi, Hungarian, Irish, Indonesian, Italian, Japanese, Korean, Latvian, Lithuanian, Malay, Norwegian Bokmål, Polish, Portuguese, Romanian, Russian, Slovak, Slovenian, Spanish, Swedish, Thai, Turkish, Urdu, Vietnamese

 ## Extra functionalities that I developed in the app

 ## Considerations taken when designing the UI/ UX of the app
+- Stuck to a blue colour theme.
+Used light and dark alternatives of blue to clearly visualize the text & all other content of the application.
+- Reasons for choosing blue as the core colour of the colour theme:
+    - noted as the favorite color across all genders
+    - symbolizes trust, loyalty, wisdom, confidence, intelligence, faith, truth, and heaven.
+- Use of vector images to represent the functionalities and benefits of using the app.
+- Provided the user with a feedback message for every input action with the use of TOAST messages.

 #### App animations
 <span>